 - All the grapes used for must be white grapes – the 3 most common being Macabeo (a.k.a.
 Viura), Parellada (pronounced pa-re-yada), and Xarel.lo (pronounced cha-rel-low) – unless you are making a Rose, in which case certain red grapes are permitted.

 The producer, Raventós i Blanc, is the only Cava producer to estate grow (on about 200 acres of land that has been in the family since 1497!) and bottle all their wines.
+After commissioning an in-depth study of their unique estate, it was determined that there are 44 individual parcels, each managed separately.
+All the fruit is biodynamically farmed, handpicked and processed via a gravity flow system.
 Their Cavas are all vintage dated, which also sets them apart.
-This wine is also a “Reserva” level Cava.

 Variety – 60% Macabeo, 20% Xarel.lo, 20% Parrellada